PTA COUNCIL HISTORY

 “Resolved-that an organization be and is hereby formed to be known as “The Howard County Parent Teachers Association(in 1972 the name was changed to PTA Council of Howard County) whose purpose shall be to bring about a closer cooperation between the County Board of Education and the parents and teachers of Howard County Schools and to assist the Howard County Board of Education in improving the public school system of the county and to advance educational interests throughout the county.”

-In embracing the Objects of the National Congress of Parents and Teachers, a Council assumes responsibilities that transcend boundaries, for there can be no boundaries to the concern for the problems of children and youth.
+In embracing the objects of the National Congress of Parents and Teachers, a Council assumes responsibilities that transcend boundaries, for there can be no boundaries to the concern for the problems of children and youth.
 Though county problems have “first call” Howard County Council (aka PTACHC) feels justifiably proud that it has been able to provide service and leadership in the past, not only to Howard County, but also to the Maryland Congress of Parents and Teachers.

 The Council was duly authorized as a branch of the Maryland Congress of Parents and Teachers (formerly known as MD PTA) and empowered by National PTA as of March 10, 1927.
 In 2022, MD PTA lost its charter, and a new state PTA was formed and is called Free State PTA.
 During 1972, the Council became known as PTA Council of Howard County.
 The Council was officially incorporated as of May 19, 1976.